How to Test Your Smoke and Carbon Monoxide Detectors

 Carbon Monoxide Safety

 One common question that not enough people know the answer to is “does carbon monoxide rise or fall?”
-Carbon monoxide is lighter than air so, it rises.
-That means if you suspect CO poisoning, you might want to get to lower ground, but it’s probably safest to get outside and call the fire department.
+Carbon monoxide is lighter than air, so it rises.
+If you suspect CO poisoning, you might want to get to lower ground, but it’s probably safest to get outside and call the fire department.

-If you are experiencing a first alert three chirps every minute, you need to test your alarm.
-There are two types of testing for smoke alarms that we’ll cover: basic testing and crisis testing.
+If you are experiencing a first alert with three chirps every minute, you need to test your alarm.
+We'll cover two types of testing for smoke alarms: basic testing and crisis testing.

 Basic Testing:

-This style of testing occurs when an operator simply clicks on the test button that is present on a smoke detector.
-Once the button is pressed, a few seconds will pass before the test starts, but you’ll know the test in process whenever you begin to hear a loud, piercing siren that comes via the smoke detector.
+This style of testing occurs when an operator clicks on the test button that is present on a smoke detector.
+Once the button is pressed, a few seconds will pass before the test starts, but you’ll know the test is in process when you begin to hear a loud, piercing siren that comes via the smoke detector.

 Crisis Testing:

-A crisis test on an alarm is the form of testing that involves using smoke materials to make sure that a system is operating correctly in action, rather than checking if the alarm batteries are working.
-Crisis tests should not be done alone, because if something out of the ordinary occurs, you’ll want someone nearby with a fire extinguisher to put out the flames.
-You can perform a crisis test by simply lighting a candle, incense stick, or other material for burning.
+A crisis test on an alarm involves using smoke materials to ensure that a system operates correctly rather than checking if the alarm batteries are working.
+You should not perform a crisis test alone because if something unexpected occurs, you’ll want someone nearby with a fire extinguisher to put out the flames.
+You can perform a crisis test by lighting a candle, incense stick, or other material for burning.
 Once this material burns a steady smoke stream, hold it about 12 to 18 inches below the smoke detector unit.

-Make sure not to get too close to the alarm, because you’ll risk damaging the casing on the smoke detector, the actual unit itself, and the delicate materials housed inside of the detector.
-Make sure the alarm goes off in every room if you have an interconnected system and follow up with turning it off.
+Make sure not to get too close to the alarm because you’ll risk damaging the casing on the smoke detector, the actual unit itself, and the delicate materials inside of the detector.
+Ensure the alarm goes off in every room if you have an interconnected system and follow up by turning it off.

 Additional Crisis Test Tips:

-• Aerosol products are great for tests, but make sure the instructions of the aerosol manufacture are followed.
+Aerosol products are great for tests, but make sure to follow the instructions of the aerosol manufacturer.
 You should aim the spray so that it enters the alarm sensor area.
-Don’t spray the aerosol toward the holes that are on the cover of the alarm, because this is where the sound emits.
+Don’t spray the aerosol toward the holes on the cover of the alarm because this is where the sound is emitted.
 The alarm senses smoke through the opening around the perimeter.

-• The way to test this is by holding the aerosol can two feet away from the alarm, ensuring that it is parallel to the wall or ceiling.
-This ensures the test spray is allowed to travel along walls or ceilings, so it enters the openings in the perimeter of alarms.
+The way to test this is by holding the aerosol can two feet away from the alarm, ensuring it is parallel to the wall or ceiling.
+This ensures the test spray is allowed to travel along walls or ceilings so it enters the openings in the perimeter of alarms.

 • Remember, spraying in excess at close range of an alarm might affect its sensitivity permanently.

-• It isn’t recommended to ignite combustible materials to test alarms.
-This could cause an accident or fire.
+• Igniting combustible materials to test alarms is dangerous and could cause an accident or fire.

-• A lower-risk option is to light several matches to make sure the alarm is registering smoke particles.
+• A lower-risk option is to light several matches to ensure the alarm registers smoke particles.

 Testing a carbon monoxide detector is similar to testing a smoke alarm.
-Before testing, you’ll want to alert your home security company of the test and place your system on test mode so that the device does not cause a false alarm.
-Unlike the smoke detector, the carbon monoxide device does not have a crisis test to perform (because you’d never want to consciously emit carbon monoxide into a home.)
+Before testing, you’ll want to alert your home security company of the test and place your system in test mode, so the device does not cause a false alarm.
+Unlike the smoke detector, the carbon monoxide device does not have a crisis test to perform (because you’d never want to emit carbon monoxide into a home consciously).
+How to test a carbon monoxide detector:

-After 10-15 minutes the CO alarm will return from test mode back to its original setting.
-If for some reason the device doesn’t return to its original setting, you’ll need to perform a power cycle.
+After 10-15 minutes, the CO alarm will return from test mode to its original setting.
+If the device doesn’t return to its original setting, you’ll need to perform a power cycle.

-• With interconnected alarms, make sure they are all emitting sound together.
+• Ensure that all interconnected alarms are all emitting sound together.

-• When testing, include people in other rooms of the house to make sure alarms in every room are working, and to make sure that you can hear alarms from every room.
-If you fail to hear an audible noise, it means you need to replace the batteries.
+• When testing, include people in other rooms of the house to make sure alarms in every room are working and to make sure that you can hear alarms from every room.
+If you can’t hear an audible noise, it means you need to replace the batteries.

-• If the smoke detector is hardwired to a monitored home security system, make sure to alert your company before going through with the alarm test, so they know a test is taking place and they don’t send responders to the home.
+• If the smoke detector is hardwired to a monitored home security system, alert your company before going through with the alarm test so they know a test is taking place and they don’t send responders to the home.

 • Wear ear protection when standing next to alarms when testing.
 They are very loud.

-• If you just moved into a new house and the house is equipped with smoke alarms, you can check the dates on the devices by looking on the back of them.
-They will usually display a date of manufacture and you can calculate the device’s age.
-If you can’t find the age on the device, replace the unit.
+• If you just moved into a new house and the house is equipped with smoke alarms, you can check the dates on the devices by looking at the back of them.
+They will usually display a date of manufacture, and you can calculate the device’s age.
+If you can’t find the date on the device, you should replace the unit.

 • Alarms are just sources to alert you of danger.
 They can’t save you.
 You still have to create an action plan and respond to an emergency by escaping from your home.

-• Never decorate any part of alarms.
+• Never decorate any part of your alarms.
 Doing this will impair function.

 You should test smoke and carbon monoxide alarms once a month at minimum, but once a week is recommended.
 Batteries should be replaced twice a year (we recommend when clocks are changed for daylight savings time).